Ripon: Governance

 Ripon became a municipal borough of the West Riding of Yorkshire with its headquarters at Ripon Town Hall in 1835, and remained an independent borough until 1974.
 That year, following the Local Government Act 1972, the former area of Ripon borough was merged with Harrogate borough and several rural districts of the West Riding to form an enlarged Harrogate borough in the ceremonial county of North Yorkshire.
+It remained this way until 2023, when the Borough of Harrogate was abolished, the city is now administered by the unitary North Yorkshire Council.

 The lowest tier of governance in Ripon is the Ripon City Council, a parish council with twelve members, three for each of four wards.
-In 2019, four councillors are Conservative, and the rest are independent.

 Ripon was represented by the Member of Parliament for Yorkshire until it had its own parliamentary borough established on a permanent basis in 1553.
 Ripon was able to elect two MPs to represent its parliamentary borough; the right of election was vested not in the population as a whole, but in the burgesses (originally meaning freemen of the borough or freeholders) until the Great Reform Act of 1832.
 The next Reform Act which came into force at the 1868 election, reduced Ripon's representation from two MPs to one.
 Some of the more notable MPs of Ripon were John Aislabie, Frederick John Robinson and George Cockburn.
 The Reform Act of 1885 abolished the borough of Ripon, but the county constituency in which the town was placed as a result was named Ripon, and this continued as a single member constituency, albeit with some boundary changes, until it was abolished before the 1983 general election.
 Since 1983, Ripon has been part of the Skipton and Ripon constituency, a Conservative Party stronghold.
+The current MP is Julian Smith, a Conservative, who was elected in 2010.

 Geography

 Topography

-Ripon lies at the confluence of two rivers; the Laver and the Skell, which meet in the west of the city.
+Ripon lies at the confluence of two rivers, the Laver and the Skell, which meet in the west of the city.
 As they flow through the city, the Skell feeds water into the basin of Ripon Canal.
 East of the city, the Skell meets the River Ure, and both the Ure and canal head south-eastwards towards Boroughbridge.
 The Ure was the traditional boundary between the old West and North Ridings of Yorkshire.

-As the city is at the meeting point of three rivers, it has flooded often in the 20th and 21st century; notable floods have occurred in 1982, 1991, 1995, 2000, 2005 and 2007.
+As the city is at the meeting point of three rivers, it has flooded often in the 20th and 21st centuries; notable floods have occurred in 1982, 1991, 1995, 2000, 2005 and 2007.
 This prompted spending over £14 million on the building of flood defences for the city and a storage area upstream of the city which can hold 1,500,000 m3 of water.

 Much of the geology of the district is magnesian limestone, part of the Permian rocks which extend southwards from Darlington to Wetherby.
 The area has pockets of gypsum underlying the surface soils.
-Water has dissolved the gypsum leaving the area prone to sinkholes, especially north of the city and on the northern side of the Ure.
+Water has dissolved the gypsum, leaving the area prone to sinkholes, especially north of the city and on the northern side of the Ure.